 I will not use the money for a new refrigerator or water heater.
 I will not use it toward the cost of a new furnace or car repairs.
 It won’t go toward my student loans or mortgage principal; I won’t roll it into my 401K or my IRA.
 No CDs or savings bonds.
 No, this money will be used frivolously – even though that goes against my frugal nature.

 I wish I could use it for a trip to my nephew’s wedding in Cuba this June, but I can’t.
-So I’ll need to think of another trip I can take or useless gadget I can purchase.
+So I’ll need to think of another trip I can take or a useless gadget I can purchase.

 A summer trip to California or British Columbia?
 A flight to Scotland for a friend’s wedding in October?
 The possibilities are endless!